 The Human Resource industry has seen some significant changes in the last two decades.
 Earlier, HR personnel were the backroom boys whose job was more of an administrator and recruiter.
-HR’s traditional role was payroll, benefits, and procedures.
-As the workplace ethos changed with technological advances and a new generation of workers, the focus has shifted to employee management and performance and productivity.
+HR’s traditional role was payroll, benefits, and procedures of any hr leaders.
+As the workplace ethos changed with technological advances and a new generation of workers, the focus has shifted to employee management and performance and productivity by vigilant hr leaders.

 “I would say [HR is] moving from processing paper to making sure individuals feel valued in the organization,” said an employment attorney to SHRM magazine.